President – Nathan Cecckin

 Lina, moved to Canada from Ghana in Fall 2019 to pursue her master’s degree in Geography, at Brock University.
 After quickly adjusting to her studies and the Canadian culture, she decided to give back to her community by becoming actively involved in extracurricular activities.
 In the past, she has served as a member of the International Committee, GSA and is currently the Geography’s Program Delegate and Cohort Representative at the Graduate Students’ Association Program Assembly and the Department of Geography, Brock University, respectively.
 Outside of Brock she is a delegate to the Niagara District CUPE Council where sits on the women’s committee and a co-founder of Connect Niagara, an energetic young adult group that seeks to foster community among young adults.
 Lina strongly stands against anti-Black racism while encouraging activism of underrepresented groups in the union.

-Dr. Tracy Kennedy began as student at Brock U in 1988, and completed a general arts degree with a Classics focus and an honours degree in Sociology (yes, her undergrad thesis is in the library!).
-Tracy joined CUPE 4207 in 1999 as a teaching assistant in the Sociology department.
-She then worked as an instructor in Communications, Popular Culture & Film for nineteen years teaching innovative digital culture courses.
-Tracy has also taught courses in Recreation & Leisure Studies, Child & Youth Studies, and now teaches in Interactive Arts & Sciences.
+Dr. Tracy Kennedy began as student at Brock U in 1988 and completed a general arts degree with a Classics focus, and an honours degree in Sociology (yes, her undergrad thesis is in the library!).
+Tracy joined CUPE 4207 in 1999 as a teaching assistant in the Sociology department, and in 2002 became an instructor in Communications, Popular Culture & Film teaching innovative digital culture courses.
+Tracy has also taught courses in Recreation & Leisure Studies, Child & Youth Studies, and Interactive Arts & Sciences.